orit215/ebonquill_whitepapper/gameplay/pvp.md

 #### High-Stakes Combat & Strategic Domination

-PvP in **DungeonMasters** is designed for warriors who thrive in high-risk, high-reward environments.
+PvP in **Ebonquill** is designed for warriors who thrive in high-risk, high-reward environments.
 Whether engaging in structured arenas, large-scale sieges, or fast-paced battle royale matches, players have endless opportunities to test their skills, claim prestigious rewards, and carve their name into legend.
 Landlords play a crucial role in shaping PvP landscapes, voluntarily exposing their dungeons to competitive events that drive player engagement and amplify the in-game economy.

 #### **Guild Sieges: Control, Strategy & Wealth**